qala-io/datagen/README.md

 username?
 The next time you run the test it fails because such user already exists.
 * ["Wow, I didn't know about that"](./datagen-examples/wow-i-did-not-know-that.md) effect - sometimes randomization may discover tricky cases that you couldn't think of.
+* [Which one to pick?](./datagen-examples/which-one-to-pick.md) - often when choosing test data there is no clear winner of what value to pick.
+Randomization helps with that and ensures we're not prone to Pesticides Effect.

 ### Strings
 ```java